 Although PET/CT is still being studied, you may want to ask your doctor whether this test would be useful in your treatment planning.
 If the answer is “yes,” you can ask where PET/CT might be available in your area.

-For more detailed information about these tests for diagnosing and staging breast cancer, please visit the Screening and Testing section.
+For more detailed information about these tests for diagnosing and staging breast cancer, please visit the Breast Cancer Tests: Screening, Diagnosis, and Monitoring section.